Oxbian/NAI/README.md

 A TUI interface for local llama.cpp LLM, in the future more functionnality will be added to this AI.

+> [!CAUTION]
+> This project is designed to help me understand modern techniques around AI and
+> LLM.
+Other projects like [txtchat](https://github.com/neuml/txtchat) and
+> [LangRoid](https://langroid.github.io/langroid/) are more advanced and better for real use.

 ## Usage

 ### Dependencies